 You can use tools like Google’s PageSpeed Insights to learn more about your site’s speed on mobile and desktop, and see what factors may be slowing it down.

 Plenty of social media platforms have their own unique features designed to help you sell more.

 Facebook, Instagram, and Pinterest particularly take the lead here, each of which offers strong selling features meant to promote in-app purchases for your brand.

 Take advantage of these features; they can help you increase visibility, showing your products to both existing customers and new potential followers.

-A few features in particular to look at include:
+A few features, in particular, to look at include:

-Look at the platforms that you’re already working with, and consider using these features in conjunction with paid ads for maximum visibility.
+Look at the platforms you’re already working with, and consider using these features in conjunction with paid ads for maximum visibility.
 We can help with that here.